mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 # Configure the Kubernetes cluster

 The `cluster.yaml` file provides the configuration details for creating your Konvoy cluster.
-Installing Kommander in an air-gapped environment requires additional configuration.
-Ensure the `cluster.yaml` contains all the changes outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation.
+Installing Kommander in an air-gapped environment requires extra configuration.
+Ensure the `cluster.yaml` has all the changes outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation.
 Follow this procedure:

 **TODO**: How is the reader supposed to conduct these following 3 steps?